SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   git push -u origin task-0
   ```

-This should be already done in the lab of HAProxy.
-But if not, here we go we the
+You should have done this already in the lab of HAProxy.
+But if not, here are the installation instructions.
-installation requirements.

-Install on your local machine Vagrant to create a virtual
-environment.
-We provide scripts for installing and running inside this
+Install on your local machine Vagrant to create a virtual environment.
+We provide scripts for installing and running Docker inside this virtual environment:
-virtual environment Docker:

 * [Vagrant](https://www.vagrantup.com/)